JsonGallagher/bit_crush/README.md

 # Python Photo Manipulation Project

-This Python project allows you to apply psychedelic effects to images using various techniques such as channel shifts and wave distortions.
+This Python project allows you to apply psychedelic effects to images using various techniques such as channel shifts, wave distortions, and generating unique output filenames.

 ## Example output